IBM/db2-samples/In_Db2_Machine_Learning/IDAX-Python-Db2Magic/README.md

 db2 "IMPORT FROM \"<full_path_to_csv>\" OF DEL skipcount 1 INSERT INTO GOSALES.GOSALES_FULL(ID, GENDER, AGE,
 MARITAL_STATUS, PROFESSION, PURCHASE_AMOUNT)"

-3. Download the following two files to the same folder:
+3. Download the following two files to the same folder from which you'll run your Jupyter Notebook:
 **Building an In-database Linear Regression Model using IDAX SPs of Db2.ipynb** **db2-gosales.env**